10 Best Forex Cards in India for Students and Tourists in 2025

 If you’re planning a trip that involves multiple countries, consider the HDFC Multicurrency Forex Card.
 With this card, you can load up to 22 currencies at a currency fee of 2%, which is the least possible fee and travel globally without any hassle.

-You get the free insurance cover worth Rs.5 lakh that protects your forex card against any misuse due to counterfeiting or skimming.
+You get a free insurance cover worth Rs.5 lakh that protects your forex card against any misuse due to counterfeiting or skimming.

 Fee & Charges